[This is Part 2 of a Multi-Part Series on the CustomGPT.ai RAG API]

 Putting it all together, let’s see how the response is generated with streaming false:

-You can see the question is asked and the answer generated in the CustomGPT.ai interface.
+You can see the question is asked and the answer generated in the CustomGPT.ai interface when you create a CustomGPT.ai bot.

 Querying your Chatbot with Streaming